When working with clients, I often ask them to do “10 percent more” of something.

 An alternative to all or nothing, “10 percent more” opens up space and alters the trajectory.

 In that way, it makes the seemingly impossible possible again.

 And yet…in my own life this week, “10 percent more” didn’t work.

 For me, the struggle isn’t about doing more…but doing less.

 My to-do lists have to-do lists, in other words.
 And I’m a little too good at getting stuff done.
 This was true even this week, while on an exceedingly rare vacation.

-So I tried a different homework on for size, asking myself to do 10 less of what I’m overdoing.
+So I tried a different homework on for size, asking myself to do 10 percent less of what I’m overdoing.

 But you know, that still felt off.
 Ten was just too much.

 Checking in, investigating what was true, I eventually settled on 3.

 Three percent less feels possible, for me, in this moment.